alexw914/SASVC/README.md

 SASV: 1.06%, SV: 1.53%, SPF: 0.64%.

 ## Embedding Fusion
-Using Conv1D layer and SEModule to train a SASV model using embeddings from pre-trained asv system and countermeature system.
-In eval ste, it get results of
+Using Conv1D layer and SEModule to train a SASV model using embeddings from pre-trained asv system and countermeature system provided by SASV baseline system.
+In eval set, it get results of
 SASV: 0.96% SV: 1.24% SPF: 0.68%.

 ## Multi-task